ojegit/OO_Harkkatyo/README.md

 <h4>Fighting Lutemons</h4>
 Having generated at least two Lutemons, go to "Siirrä Lutemoneja" and move them to "Taistelu" by selecting as many Lutemons as you want, selecting "Taistelu" from the bottom of the view and pressing "Siirrä".

-Go back to main view, and navitage to "Taisteluareenalle."
+Go back to main view, and make your way to "Taisteluareenalle".

 Select at most two Lutemons and make note of their order as the one selected first will be the attacker.
 Press "Taistele" on top right corner to begin combat.